dqtm/sisy-en-material/ORGANISATION/HS20_rules_of_the_game.md

 Open book exams, but without calculator.
 The exams also contains questions to the laboratory topics.

 Laboratory
-* the presence in 12 out of the 14 laboratory classes is mandatory.
+* the presence in 12 out of the 14 laboratory classes is mandatory (life or remote).

 Evaluation exercises (Testat)
 * to be done at home